Happy Chandler: Tenure

 Still convinced that he was destined to become president, Chandler attended the 1956 Democratic National Convention in the hope of securing the party's presidential nomination.
 Despite being told by his advisors that the convention would nominate Adlai Stevenson, Chandler continued to seek the nomination but received only 36 1/2 votes.
 Following Stevenson's nomination, Chandler returned to Kentucky, bitterly disappointed.
 The death of Senator Alben Barkley and the expiration of Senator Clements' term would make Kentucky elect two senators also in November 1956.
 Clements was seeking re-election, and the state Democratic committee chose Wetherby as the nominee for Barkley's seat.
 Chandler refused to use his office to support Stevenson, Clements or Wetherby, and Republicans Dwight Eisenhower, John Sherman Cooper, and Thruston Ballard Morton won the presidential and the senatorial races in the state.

 In the 1959 gubernatorial primary, Chandler threw his support to Lieutenant Governor Harry Lee Waterfield.
 The anti-Chandler forces eventually put forth Bert Combs as their nominee again.

 Having learned from his previous campaign, Combs now attacked Chandler for allegedly requiring state employees to donate 2% of their salaries to his campaign.
 According to Combs, Chandler had deposited the money in a bank in Cuba, but the money was lost when Fidel Castro overthrew the government during the Cuban Revolution.
-Ultimately, Combs prevailed in the primary by a vote of 292,462 to 259,461.
+Ultimately, Combs prevailed in the primary by 33,001 votes.

 Republicans nominated John M. Robsion Jr. to oppose Combs.
 Combs ultimately won the general election by a wide margin.